Table of Contents

 Exploring 12-String Guitar Strings Options

 When the strings are paired together, they create a “chorus” sound because even strings that tune in unison can’t vibrate exactly at the same time; they vibrate out of phase.
-The result is a sound that seems to “shimmer”, which geeky terms aside, just sounds soothing to the ears.
+The sound seems to “shimmer,” which geeky terms aside, it just sounds soothing to the ears.

 We pick up 12-string guitars for the sound, not the playability.
-And so, it’s even more important we know how to bring out the best tone of them – by focusing on the source of the tone, the strings.
-In this article, we will go through every detail we need to know about 12-string guitar strings.
+And so it’s even more important that we know how to bring out their best tone by focusing on the source of the tone: the strings.
+This article will go through every detail we need to know about 12-string guitar strings.

 Check out 12-string Guitar Chords to learn as a beginner here.